Overview of Inflammatory Bowel Disease (IBD)

 To make a diagnosis of inflammatory bowel disease, a doctor must first exclude other possible causes of inflammation.
 For example, infection with parasites or bacteria may cause inflammation.
 Therefore, the doctor does several tests.

-Stool samples are analyzed for evidence of a bacterial or parasitic infection (acquired during travel, for example), including a type of bacterial infection (Clostridium difficile infection) that can result from antibiotic use.
+Stool samples are analyzed for evidence of a bacterial or parasitic infection (acquired during travel, for example), including a type of bacterial infection (Clostridioides difficile infection [formerly Clostridium difficile]) that can result from antibiotic use.

-Tissue samples may be taken from the lining of the rectum during sigmoidoscopy (an examination of the sigmoid colon using a viewing tube) and examined microscopically for evidence of other causes of colon inflammation (colitis).
+Tissue samples may be taken from the lining of the digestive tract during endoscopy (an examination of the digestive tract using a viewing tube) and examined microscopically for evidence of other causes of inflammation of the colon (colitis) or inflammation of the last part of the small intestine (ileum).
 This removal and examination of tissue is called a biopsy.

 Doctors also consider other disorders that cause similar abdominal symptoms such as irritable bowel syndrome, ischemic colitis (which occurs more often in people older than 50), malabsorption syndromes, including celiac disease, and certain gynecologic disorders in women.
 The doctor may do imaging studies, such as x-rays, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen to rule out other disorders.
 The doctor may do video capsule endoscopy to evaluate the intestines of people who have Crohn disease.

-Although there is no cure for IBD, many drugs (see Table: Drugs That Reduce Bowel Inflammation Caused by Crohn Disease and see Table: Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis), including aminosalicylates, corticosteroids, immunomodulating drugs, biologic agents, and antibiotics, can help reduce inflammation and relieve the symptoms of IBD.
+Although there is no cure for IBD, many drugs (see Table: Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis and see Table: Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis), including aminosalicylates, corticosteroids, immunomodulating drugs, biologic agents, and antibiotics, can help reduce inflammation and relieve the symptoms of IBD.

 People with very severe disease sometimes need surgery.